lovvgh/lovvgh/README.md

-- 👋 Hi, I’m @lovvgh
+- 👋 Hi, I’m lovv
-- 👀 I’m interested in software
+- 👀 I’m interested in software devlepment
-- 🌱 I’m currently learning the mysteries of the world
+- 🌱 I’m currently learning how to develop my next personal project
-- ⚡ Fun fact: I don't exist
+- ⚡ Fun fact: Love you

 <!---
 lovvgh/lovvgh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.